 Bass-baritone Daniel Rudge was raised in East Devon and read music at Goldsmiths College, University of London before completing his postgraduate vocal studies at the Guildhall School of Music & Drama.

-Recent engagements include singing Geronimo (Cimarosa: The Secret Marriage) with Hampstead Garden Opera, Bill Bobstay, Boatswain’s Mate (Sullivan: HMS Pinafore) on tour with Charles Court Opera, covering Prosdocimo (Rossini: Il turco in Italia) for Garsington Opera and being a member of the chorus for English National Opera’s 2017 production of Verdi’s Aida at the London Coliseum.
+Recent engagements include singing Geronimo (Cimarosa: The Secret Marriage) with Hampstead Garden Opera, Bill Bobstay, Boatswain’s Mate (Sullivan: HMS Pinafore) on tour with Charles Court Opera, covering Prosdocimo (Rossini: Il turco in Italia) for Garsington Opera and being a member of the chorus for English National Opera’s 2017 production of Verdi’s Aida at the London Coliseum, and again in 2019 for Purcell’s Dido, a co-production between ENO and the Unicorn Theatre.

 A member of the Garsington Opera Alvarez Young Artist Scheme between 2014 and 2016, Daniel sang the role of Hotel Waiter and covered English Clerk (Britten: Death in Venice), Legal Counsellor (Strauss: Intermezzo) and Taddeo (Rossini: L’italiana in Algeri).
 He was the 2015 recipient of the Garsington Opera Simon Sandbach Award for outstanding professionalism and musical talent.